DmitryStrakhov/PowerSharp/README.md

 ### 3. 'Create tests' action.

 Let's imagine you decided to develop some tests for you class (really?!).
 You have a Tests-project in your solution.
-Next, you usually need to add some unit-testing framework dependency in your test-project, then add a reference to the project which contains a class you want to test into the test-project, and write some boiler-plate code which looks like this:
+Next, you usually need to add some unit-testing framework dependency in your test-project, then add into your test-project a reference to the project which contains a class you want to test, and finally write some boiler-plate code which looks like this:

 ```csharp
 using NUnit.Framework;